Charl-AI/Solstice/README.md

 ## Examples

+TODO: move into separate example readme

 We provide 6 full examples of Solstice usage in different settings (this is aspirational, not all implemented yet!) *TODO: ensure at least one demonstrates multi-GPU data-parallel and multi-host/TPU, consider building this into default `ClassificationExperiment`*:

-- **MNIST MLP:** Implements an MNIST classifier with built-in Solstice modules.
+- **MNIST MLP:** Implement an MNIST classifier with built-in Solstice modules.

-- **CIFAR Convnext:** Implements a [ConvNext](https://arxiv.org/abs/2201.03545) model in Equinox, using the built-in `ClassificationExperiment` and training loop to classify CIFAR-10.
+- **CIFAR Convnext:** Implement a [ConvNext](https://arxiv.org/abs/2201.03545) model in Equinox, using the built-in `ClassificationExperiment` and training loop to classify CIFAR-10.
 Supports single CPU/GPU, data-parallel multi-GPU, and multi-host/TPU.
 Uses [Hydra](https://hydra.cc/docs/intro/) for config management.

-- **Adversarial Training:** Write your own `Experiment` class to train a model adversarially for removing bias from Colour-MNIST (based on https://arxiv.org/abs/1812.10352).
+- **Adversarial Training:** Write custom training steps to train a model adversarially for removing bias from Colour-MNIST (based on https://arxiv.org/abs/1812.10352).
 Uses Haiku to define the base network.

 - **Vmap Ensemble:** Train an ensemble of small neural networks simultaneously on one GPU (inspired by https://willwhitney.com/parallel-training-jax.html).

 ## Tutorials

+TODO: move into docs (when created)

-We provide 3 tutorial notebooks, for longer form writing and explanations:
+We provide 4 tutorial notebooks, for longer form writing and explanations:

 - **Design Decisions:** Not really a tutorial, more of an explanation/justification for why Solstice is the way it is.

-- **From Flax to Solstice:** Not sold on why Solstice is useful?
-We provide a demonstration of how research projects end up needing a Solstice-like organisation system and develop it from scratch step-by-step.

 - **Library Compatibility:** Solstice is remarkably simple and is trivial to use alongside other JAX libraries.
-We provide a guide for common cases.
+We provide a guide for common cases and also demonstrate how to write adaptor layers to make different libraries interchangable.

 - **Configuration Management:** The Solstice library is not opinionated about config management and doesn't lock you in to any solution.
 Nonetheless, it is important to get right because good config management can accelerate your research by allowing faster iteration of ideas.
 We show how to integrate Solstice into Hydra.